 Aiken, S.C.
 29802

-Applicants are placed into specific courses based on successful previous college course work, SAT scores, ACT scores or the Aiken Technical College Placement Test (COMPASS).
+Applicants are placed into specific courses based on successful previous college course work, SAT scores, ACT scores or the Aiken Technical College Placement Test (Accuplacer).
 Other admission tests and criteria may be required for admission to specific academic programs.